 The fastest among Italo’s high-speed trains, the EVO is a "green" train, built with recyclable materials and designed to be eco-sustainable and to guarantee reduced CO2 emissions.
 The Italo EVO travels at a maximum speed of 250 km/h (155 mph).
 EVO trains provide 68 USB ports for each carriage, one per seat, to allow you to continue working or enjoy a film along the way.

-The Frecciarossa 1000 is the most modern train of the Trenitalia fleet.
-Designed to travel on all high-speed networks in Europe, the Frecciarossa 1000 can reach the maximum speed of 400 km/h (248 mph ).
+Frecciarossa 1000 is the most modern train of the Trenitalia fleet.
+Designed to travel on all high-speed networks in Europe, Frecciarossa 1000 can reach the maximum speed of 400 km/h (248 mph).
 It connects the cities of Turin, Milan, Reggio Emilia, Bologna, Florence, Rome, Naples and Salerno, also reaching Potenza and Taranto.

 Frecciargento trains reach a maximum speed of 300 km/h (186 mph), arriving directly in the heart of most Italian main cities.
 These are high-speed trains complete with fantastic amenities – offering almost 190 connections a day.
 Every day the Frecciargento high-speed trains operate over 100 services between Rome and Milan, 26 between Rome and Venice and 46 between Milan and Venice.

 With high-speed services from Italo and Trenitalia, travelling through the country by rail is faster and easier than ever.
-Below are Italy’s most popular routes.
+Check out Italy’s most popular high-speed routes in the table below, or use our interactive Italy train map.

 Are you looking for cheap high-speed train tickets?
 We’re here to show you how to bag yourself a bargain.
 By using one (or a combination) of the steps below, you could save a bucketload on your train travel!